 Degree requirements, courses, scheduling

 The LL.M. curriculum includes day and evening courses taught by nationally recognized faculty and expert practitioners.
 Each LL.M. major requires that a student take specified core courses and allows a student to select electives from a large list of law courses approved for credit toward that particular major.
 In addition, LL.M. students majoring in one of the substantive law areas may select electives from among approved courses for their majors in other university departments or schools, such as business, finance and industrial relations.
 (Certain restrictions apply if equivalent courses are offered in the Law School in the same academic year.)
-LL.M. students other than those majoring in U.S. Law also must complete a master's thesis, written and researched in collaboration with a faculty adviser, as the capstone of their studies.
+LL.M. students also must complete a master's thesis, written and researched in collaboration with a faculty adviser, as the capstone of their studies.

 Courses are offered during three terms with the broadest offerings in the fall semester (beginning in late August) and winter semester (beginning in January).
 Additional courses are offered in the summer/spring term (beginning in mid-May).
 Course scheduling changes from year to year depending on faculty teaching commitments, but tentative schedules for two-year cycles are available on the website so that students can plan their pathways to the degree.
 Students should consult with the LL.M. program director and faculty in their major areas to determine reasonable schedules of courses.